dbutz/SchoolSite-Pro-Docs/redistricting/briefTour.md

 3. Be sure Grade Distribution radio button is selected under the section "Select statistics type"

-4. For this example, check mark the grade range K-6 in the Select grade ranges section.
+4. For this example, check mark the grade range K-6 in the grade ranges section.
 The grades included in the ranges will automatically be checked.
-To display only grades K and 6, click Select None, then check mark only grades K and 6.
+To display only grades K and 6, click Select None in the top right corner, then check mark grades K-6 in the grade ranges section and it will automatically update.

 ![View Schools](viewSchools.png)

-5. Click OK.

 6. The SchoolSite Redistricting Extension allows for viewing statistics via the Statistics Window.
 The Statistics Window presents the data in a tabular format and can either remain floating or be docked like the Redistricting toolbar.
-To access this feature, click on the Statistics button  on the Redistricting Toolbar or choose the Redistricting button and click on Statistics Window.
+To access this feature, click on the Show Statistics in the Assign ribbon.

 ![Current Residence](statistics/statImages/currentResidence.png)

 The Current Statistics Tab shows current statistics based on boundaries shown.
 If you want to modify these boundaries, start by reassigning study areas.
 Study Areas are geographically defined, following logical boundaries of a neighborhood and are used for gathering data.
 In SchoolSite, attendance area changes are simulated by assigning study areas to different school attendance areas.
-In this example, you can  now try to simulate a boundary change and reduce the number of students living within the North Elementary Attendance Area.
-(See topic "What Are Study Areas?" for more information.)
+See topic ["Changing Boundaries Between Schools"](redistricting/modifyPlans/changeBoundaries.md) for more information.

 ## Turn on Labels
 Through SchoolSite's Plan Properties, you can turn on different labels that adjust dynamically to your plan.